Tomkay94/node-bin/README.md

-# Node Bin
+# Node Bin XT

 A collection of Node.js scripts for use in a Linux-based terminal.

 ## Installation

-To start using `node-bin` scripts, just download the module and install it globally via `npm`:
+To start using `node-bin-xt` scripts, just download the module and install it globally via `npm`:

-  `npm install node-bin -g`
+  `npm install node-bin-xt -g`

 ## Scripts